 Can A Parent Or Guardian Give Consent For A Minor To Get A Tattoo?

 In short, sometimes.
 In some states, parents or guardians can authorize a tattoo on a minor by signing a consent form.

 They may also need to be present while the tattoo is taking place.
 The process is also similar for piercings – some states will accept written consent to pierce a minor, while others prohibit it entirely.

 Before deciding whether you want a tattoo or piercing, you should familiarize yourself with current state laws and regulations.
 Let’s take a look at the current laws on tattooing by state.

-Tattoos can be given to a minor with written consent from a parent or guardian.
+Tattoos can be done to a minor with consent from a parent or guardian.

 A parent or guardian must be present for a minor to receive a tattoo.